 - internet of things (IoT) connectivity.

-Right now, 3D printing is in its infancy.
+Although we have come a long way in 3D printing, it is still in its infancy.
 Soon, we will see a shift from limited specialized production to scalable printing for all sorts of industries.

-In 2028 and beyond, additive manufacturing processes will offer personalized on-demand package solutions limited only by the imagination.
+In 2028 and beyond, additive manufacturing processes will offer personalized on-demand package solutions limited only by imagination.

 AI & Machine Automation

 Future consumers will expect made-to-order products shipped quickly.

 As previously mentioned, cognitive computing, robotics, IoT connectivity, and other innovative technologies will come together to form comprehensive fulfillment solutions to meet this demand via smart warehousing.

 The shift from today’s slow processes to tomorrow’s faster, smarter practices will hinge on several innovations.

 These innovations include the introduction of: